bleeckerj/Files2Book/README.md

 ### Create the cards at LARGE_TAROT size

-`python3 test_file_cards.py --page-size LARGE_TAROT --input-dir ../SlackExporterForOmata/omata-backoffice/files --output-dir omata-backoffice_file_cards --cmyk-mode`
+`python3 create_file_cards.py --page-size LARGE_TAROT --input-dir ../SlackExporterForOmata/omata-backoffice/files --output-dir omata-backoffice_file_cards --cmyk-mode`

+This will go through all the files in the input directory and generate a card that is a kind of preview of the file contents, varying depending on what kind of data the file represents (image, zip, fit, gpx, etc.)

 ### Combines them into a PDF where each pageis A5

 `./combine_images_to_pdf.js --input-dir omata-backoffice_file_cards --cmyk-mode --page-size A5 --dpi 300 --output-file omata-backoffice_file_cards/omata-backoffice_file_cards_combined.pdf`

+This will get you a PDF combining all of the cards, each one embedded on an A5 sized page.

 ## Requirements